 I was clearly becoming more sedentary as illustrated by the chart above.
 Based on this data, I am convinced that in order to see the benefits of oxaloacetate, one needs to also incorporate short-duration, intense exercise a few times per week.

-The Effects of Travel
+The Effects of Travel on Glucose

 I continued taking daily glucose readings, and now armed with close to 7 months of data I wanted to start identifying larger trends.
 An interesting insight was the effect of travel on my glucose levels.
 Looking at my San Francisco trip, it appears that oxaloacetate has an effect of giving me some resiliency?
 What’s interesting is that my most physically active trip (snowboarding in Jackson Hole) had the largest negative impact.
 Could the act of flying followed by a major altitude change create stress on the body?